Christ Community Church’s positions on core issues of the faith are listed below. If you have more questions, please call the church office.

 SOLI DEO GLORIA (For God's Glory Alone)

-- We reaffirm that because salvation is of God and has been accomplished by God, it is for God's glory and the we must glorify Him always.
+- We reaffirm that because salvation is of God and has been accomplished by God, it is for God's glory and that we must glorify Him always.
 We must live our entire lives before the face of God, under the authority of God, and for His glory alone.

 - We deny that we can properly glorify God if our worship is confused with entertainment, if we neglect either the Law or Gospel in our preaching, or if self-improvement, self-esteem, or self-fulfillment are allowed to become alternatives to the Gospel.